 6. Use VPNs On Public Wi-Fi Networks

-Grabbing coffee at the airport while connecting to public Wi-Fi networks?
-That’s prime time for malicious actors to launch attempted hacks—stealing your data or committing identity theft.
-Using VPNs (like NordVPN or ProtonVPN) on your PC isn’t optional anymore; it’s a must.
-These tools secure your connection, scrambling data so even savvy hackers on public networks can’t decipher it.
-Whether you’re on campus, at a café, or stuck in transit, a VPN prevents snooping by locking down your Wi-Fi traffic.
+Grabbing coffee at the airport while connecting to public Wi-Fi?
+That’s prime time for hackers to steal data or commit identity theft.
+Using VPNs like NordVPN or ProtonVPN isn’t optional—it’s essential.
+They scramble your data, making it unreadable to hackers on public networks.
+Whether on campus, at cafés, or in transit, VPNs lock down Wi-Fi traffic to prevent snooping.

 7. Download software from Trusted Sources